rspec/rspec-metagem/CONTRIBUTING.md

 These issue are ones that we be believe are best suited for new contributors to get started with.
 They represent a meaningful contribution to the project that should not be too hard to pull off.

+## Report template

+Having a way to reproduce your issue will be very helpful for others to help confirm, investigate and ultimately fix your issue.
+You can do this by providing an executable test case.
+To make this process easier, we have prepared one basic [bug report templates](REPORT_TEMPLATE.md) for you to use as a starting point.

 ## Maintenance branches